dynamsoft-docs/barcode-reader-docs-js/programming/javascript/faq/ios-16-incompatible.md

 ## Impact

-`OffscreenCanvas` is utilized in older versions of DBR JS.
+`OffscreenCanvas` is utilized in older versions of DBR-JS.
 Specifically in versions **7.5.0 ~ 8.8.7**.
-However, we moved away from this API as of DBR JS v9.0.0.
+However, we moved away from this API as of DBR-JS v9.0.0.
 Therefore, all 9+ versions are not affected by this breaking change.

 If you encounter the issue, you will see the following error in the browser console: